PrestaShop/PrestaShop/README.md

 PrestaShop is a very extensible e-commerce platform, both through modules and themes.
 Developers can even override the default components and behaviors.
 Learn more about this using the [Developer Guide][11] and the [Designer Guide][12].

-Themes and modules can be obtained (and sold!) from [PrestaShop Addons][20], the officiel marketplace for PrestaShop.
+Themes and modules can be obtained (and sold!) from [PrestaShop Addons][20], the official marketplace for PrestaShop.

 Community forums